What sorts of courses does u3a Maitland conduct?

 How do I know what courses are on?

-All financial members are posted or emailed a Course Program twice a year listing all courses with the enrolment form enclosed.
+All financial members are posted or emailed a Course Program twice a year listing all courses with the enrolment form enclosed or you can submit your preferences online.

 What happens if a course is oversubscribed?